 14. French Country Beige Bedroom

 The French country style translates into a beige bedroom through the use of elegant curves and natural, rustic materials.
-A carved wooden headboard or a graceful bergère chair in a light linen fabric provides a touch of European or subtle checked patterns in beige and cream add visual interest without breaking the monochromatic theme.
-Plaster-finished walls or subtle floral wallpaper in a neutral tone create a soft, romantic a large, ornate chandelier and a bunch of dried lavender in a stoneware vase completes the look, making the bedroom feel like a charming suite in a historic provincial manor.
+A carved wooden headboard or a graceful bergère chair in a light linen fabric provides a touch of European sophistication.
+Toile or subtle checked patterns in beige and cream add visual interest without breaking the monochromatic theme.
+Plaster-finished walls or subtle floral wallpaper in a neutral tone create a soft, romantic backdrop.
+Adding a large, ornate chandelier and a bunch of dried lavender in a stoneware vase completes the look, making the bedroom feel like a charming suite in a historic provincial manor.

 15. Art Deco Beige Bedroom